Homodyne nonclassical area as a nonclassicality indicator: Introduction

-In this paper, the optical tomogram of the state is used to quantify the nonclassicality associated with the pure state of the single-mode electromagnetic field.
-The proposed nonclassicality measure is based on the standard deviation in the measurement of homodyne rotated quadrature operator in a quantum state.
+In this work, we have used the optical tomogram of the state to find a nonclassicality indicator for the quantum states of an electromagnetic field.
+This paper aims to introduce an easily computable nonclassicality indicator that is directly measurable using homodyne optical tomography.
+The proposed nonclassicality indicator is based on the standard deviation in measuring the homodyne rotated quadrature operator in a quantum state.
 It can be considered as an effective area spanned by the optical tomogram of the state on the optical tomographic plane.
-The only classical pure states are the coherent states for which the effective area projected by the optical tomograms are found to be a constant.
-For the nonclassical states, the effective area is always greater than the value corresponding to classical states and the difference between these two values is defined as the nonclassical area.
-Nonclassical area spanned by the optical tomogram of the states was evaluated for the states obtained by the superposition of coherent states as well as for the states obtained by the nonclassicality inducing operations such as photon addition and squeezing action on the coherent state and vacuum state.
-The goal of this paper is to introduce a nonclassicality measure which is directly measurable using optical homodyne tomography method.
-The rest of the manuscript is organized as follows.
-Section~\ref{sec2} gives a brief overview of the optical tomographic representation of the quantum state of light.
-The definition of the nonclassical measure based on the optical tomogram of the state is given in section~\ref{sec3}.
-The nonclassical area spanned by the optical tomogram of various nonclassical states have also been discussed in this section.
-Section~\ref{sec4} summarizes the main results of the paper.
+The only classical pure states are the coherent states for which the effective area projected by the optical tomograms is a constant.
+For the nonclassical states, the effective area is always greater than the value corresponding to classical states, and the difference between these two values is defined as the nonclassical area.
+To check the validity of the nonclassical area measure, we have calculated it for certain well-known quantum states and analyzed whether the nonclassical area captures the essential features of the nonclassicality shown by the states.
+We have analytically evaluated the nonclassical area for the states obtained by the superposition of coherent states and the states obtained by the nonclassicality inducing operations such as photon addition and squeezing action on the coherent state and vacuum state.